jaescalo/akamai-edgeworker-examples/redirector/flat/README.md

 Managing thousands of redirects or even millions can be successfully performed with the help of EdgeKV (EKV), where all the redirects references can be stored.
 An EdgeWorker (EW) is then configured to read from EKV and perform the redirects at the edge.

 This repository provides the following:
-- The EW in charge of reading from EKV and redirecting
+- The EW in `./edgeworker` in charge of reading from EKV and redirecting
-- A Python script (`utils/redirects_ekv_prep.py`) that prepares the initial redirects data for EKV
+- A Python script (`redirects_ekv_prep.py`) that prepares the initial redirects data for EKV
-- A Python script (`utils/redirects_validator.py`) that validates the redirects once these are active

 ## EdgeKV Setup
 EdgeKV must be available in the account and the following should be configured.